Indian Institutes of Management Act, 2017: Coordination forum

 The Act provides for the creation of a coordination forum, which would discuss matters pertaining to all IIMs.

-The coordination forum would comprise: (a) Higher Education Secretary (ex-officio); (b) two secretaries in charge of management education of state governments in which the institutes are located, by rotation, each year (ex-officio); (c) four chairpersons of institutes, to be nominated by the chairperson of the coordination forum, by rotation for two years; (d) the director of each institute (ex-officio); (d) five eminent personalities—of whom one has to be of a woman—in the fields of academia and public service.
+The coordination forum would comprise: (a) Higher Education Secretary (ex-officio); (b) two secretaries in charge of management education of state governments in which the institutes are located, by rotation, each year (ex-officio); (c) four chairpersons of institutes, to be nominated by the chairperson of the coordination forum, by rotation for two years; (d) the director of each institute (ex-officio); (e) five eminent personalities—of whom one has to be of a woman—in the fields of academia and public service.

 The bill also proposes to incorporate many other changes like audit of institutes by the Comptroller and Auditor General of India.

 Aftermath

 Even after the commencement of the Act, not all IIMs granted degrees in the first year of its commencement.
 IIM Lucknow, IIM Ranchi, IIM Rohtak and IIM Ahmedabad granted postgraduate diplomas, whereas IIM Bangalore, IIM Calcutta, IIM Indore, IIM Udaipur, IIM Visakhapatnam granted degrees.

 In March 2018, IIMs were told at a meeting with HRD ministry that the Act only empowered them to grant degrees for courses with duration of two years or more.
 Further, the ministry told the institutes that, for them to confer degrees not mentioned in the University Grants Commission Act, 1956, the institutes would have to seek the government's permission.
-IIMs were also asked to chalk up their action plan and outline their long term strategy.
+IIMs were also asked to chalk up their action plan and outline their long-term strategy.